GPH 111 Introduction to Physical Geography. (4) F, S

 GPH 418 Landforms of the Western United States.
 (3) A

 Study landforms and geomorphic processes in the western United States, including lecture, topographical maps, aerial photographs, satellite imagery, and field trips.
 Lecture, critical inquiry, laboratory, field work.
-Prerequisites: GPH 211 (or equivalent); completion of L class.
-General Studies: L.
+Prerequisites: GPH 211 (or equivalent); completion of L1 class.
+General Studies: L2.

 Plant communities of the world and their interpretation, emphasizing North American plant associations.
 Cross-listed as PLB 422.
-Credit is allowed for only GPH 422 or PLB 422.
+Credit is allowed only for GPH 425 or PLB 422.
 Prerequisite: BIO 182 or GPH 111.

 GPH 433 Alpine and Arctic Environments.
 (3) N

 Regional study of advantages and limitations of the natural environment upon present and future problems involving resource distribution, human activities, and regional and interregional adjustments.
-Required field trips.
+Field trips are required.
 Prerequisite: GPH 111 or instructor approval.
-General Studies: G.

 GIS as a basis for microcomputer spatial analysis and synthesis.
 Includes digitizing, database organization, spatial retrieval, and graphics.
-Prerequisite: GPH 373.
-General Studies: CS.
+Prerequisite: instructor approval.